fenetic/oxin/README.md

 />
 ```

-...and as long as `required` is dong its job, the input's `validation` props will be `valid: false` and `messages: ['This field is required.']`.
+...and as long as `required` is doing its job, the input's `validation` props will be `valid: false` and `messages: ['This field is required.']` while the input value is an empty string.
 You may notice the message is supplied alongside the validator function...

 ## BYO Validator functions

-Oxin is not a validation library but provides the engine for running validators over inputs.
+Oxin is not a validation library, but provides the engine for running validators over inputs.
 Validator functions can be as simple (like above) or complex as you need.
 They just need to return `true` when valid or `false` when invalid.

 ```javascript
 const required = value => value !== '';